 Organisation and delivery of care

-- Integration of school based clinics with primary care services is essential
+[✓] Integration of school-based clinics with primary care services is essential.

-Transition to adult based health care
+Transition to adult services

 - Transition to adult services is important for all adolescents with asthma, irrespective of the asthma severity.
-Transition should be seen as a process and not just the event of transfer to adult services.
-It should begin early, be planned, involve the young person, and be both age and developmentally appropriate

 Patient education and self management